With several pets of his own at home, Dakota has plenty of experience under his belt when it comes to caring for animals.

-Our article outlines the must-have and nice-to-have horse equipment for beginners.
+Our article outlines the must-have and nice-to-have horse equipment and riding gear for beginners.
 There are several places where you can buy equestrian gear without having to spend a lot of money.
-It is essential to choose your riding essentials with your safety and comfort in mind as a beginner.
+It is essential for beginners to choose your riding essentials with safety and comfort in mind.

 The following elements will help you to get started on the right hoof.

 At any given moment, they may do certain things that lead to a fall by the rider.
 Hence, you should always wear a helmet or riding hat when mounting a horse.

 In addition to a helmet, boots are the next crucial accessory in a rider's kit.
 Not only will the right footwear help in preventing injuries to your feet, but it will also guarantee that you maintain your grip on your horse's stirrups.

 Riding boots come in two main styles for men and women: long knee boot style and short boots style.
 It's up to you to decide what style suits you best.
 In choosing your boots, make sure they have a short heel (between one and one and a half inches) and a low tread.
 Having leather boots is ideal, but they aren't essential.
 Waterproof footwear is an added advantage if you want to keep your feet clean.
 Ensure that your shoes have no buckles or hooks that could get caught in the stirrup.